-Complaints - Stockport NHS Foundation Trust will ensure the complaints procedures are reviewed to take account of complaints which may be received because of a breach or suspected breach of the Data Protection Act 1998.
+Complaints - Stockport NHS Foundation Trust will ensure the complaints procedures take account of complaints which may be received because of a breach or suspected breach of the Data Protection Act 2018.

-6.1.9 Disclosure of Personal Information
+Disclosure of Personal Information

 It is important that information about identifiable individuals (such as patients and staff) should only be disclosed on a strict need to know basis.
 Strict controls governing the disclosure of patient identifiable information is also a requirement of the Caldicott recommendations.